 To this end the College will:

 - promote a culture in which there is zero tolerance of sexual harassment and assault.
 All members of the community must treat each other with respect.
 There must be a clear understanding of the types of behaviour that are inappropriate and unacceptable.
-The College’s Bullying and Harassment Policy, and its support for awareness raising initiatives by the JCR, MCR, and CUSU reinforce this zero tolerance culture.
+The College’s Harassment and Sexual Misconduct Policy, and its support for awareness raising initiatives by the JCR, MCR, and CUSU reinforce this zero tolerance culture.

 - treat harassment seriously and respond to it effectively.
-The procedure outlined in the Bullying and Harassment Policy allows for harassment complaints and those concerning the behaviour of members of the College to be addressed in a robust and fair manner.
+The procedure outlined in the Harassment and Sexual Misconduct Policy allows for harassment complaints and those concerning the behaviour of members of the College to be addressed in a robust and fair manner.
 The College will ensure that anyone raising a concern is neither victimised nor disadvantaged as a result.

 - support individuals in reporting assaults.
 The College will ensure that appropriate information and assistance is available for an individual deciding what steps to take following assault.
 If you are a victim of a sexual assault, you may find the advice here useful.
 In the case of sexual assault the College strongly advises the student to consider carefully involving the police, who have access to investigatory and forensic resources.
 The College has a wider duty of care to the College community, and if it considers that anyone may be at risk of further harm it may need to report a suspected crime to the police.